Paxton Lynch: 2017

 Lynch suffered a shoulder injury against the Green Bay Packers in the team's third preseason game of the 2017 season.
 In Week 11 against the Cincinnati Bengals, Lynch was active for the first time that season and was the backup to Brock Osweiler.
 On November 21, Lynch was named the team's starter for the Week 12 game against the Oakland Raiders.
 Lynch completed 9 of 14 passes for 41 yards and an interception that occurred in the endzone, the Raiders' first interception of the season.
 Lynch left the game with an ankle injury in the third quarter and was relieved by Siemian for the remainder of the game as the Broncos lost 21–14.
 A day after the game, it was announced that Lynch would miss two to four weeks due to his injury.
-On December 31, Lynch started the regular season finale against the Kansas City Chiefs.
+On December 31, Lynch started the regular season finale against the Kansas City Chiefs, in a game that marked Patrick Mahomes’ first career start.
 In the 27–24 loss, he finished 21 of 31 for 254 passing yards, two touchdowns, and two interceptions.